oconnor0/BeaconRoad/Book/31-CharacterCreation.md

     When you choose a Bloodline, you're choosing a set of Special Abilities (which give your character ways to break the rules in various ways), a set of XP Triggers (which determine how you earn experience for character advancement), and your Virtue and Vice (which allow your character to regain Expended Stress).

+    After choosing your Bloodline, make sure to answer the question:

+    > What is one thing that is true about your Bloodline in this world?

 3. Choose an Archetype.

     An Archetype represents your training, skill, interests, and desired role.